Chart Color Schemes

 Oxenford's health metrics are close to national benchmarks.

 The level of common health conditions among its general population is somewhat typical but higher than the nation's average among older cohorts.
-Approximately 52% of Oxenford's total population (~6,972 people) has private health cover, slightly higher than the average SA2 area.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 8.5 and 8.2% of residents respectively.
-Around 69.3% of Oxenford's residents declare themselves completely clear of medical ailments, compared to 71.6% across Rest of Qld.
-The area has a higher proportion of seniors aged 65 and over at 13.2%, with 1,763 people falling into this category, compared to the 12.0% in Rest of Qld.
-Health outcomes among seniors require more attention than those of the broader population.
+Its rate of private health cover is approximately 52% of the total population (~7,030 people), leading that of the average SA2 area.
+The most common medical conditions in the area are mental health issues and asthma, impacting 8.5 and 8.2% of residents respectively.
+69.3% of residents declare themselves as completely clear of medical ailments compared to 71.6% across Rest of Qld.
+As of 13th March 2021, the area has 13.2% of residents aged 65 and over (1,778 people), which is higher than the 12.0% in Rest of Qld.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health